 Resumes have one humble but important job: to open a door and get you an interview.

-In first resumes, include your college and your high school, and any work or other experience that you have had that will allow a potential internship or other employer to form a sense of your skills.
+In your first resumes, include your college and your high school, and any work or other experience that you have had that will allow a potential internship or other employer to form a sense of your skills.
+If you completed an N.U. in program, make sure you include that as well.

 After Graduation Resumes vs. Co-op or Other Undergraduate Resumes